dataesr/bso-publications/doc/bso.md

 ---
-title: 'Extending the open monitoring of open science.
-A new framework for the French Open Science Monitor (BSO)'
+title: 'Extending the open monitoring of open science'
+subtitle: 'A new framework for the French Open Science Monitor (BSO)'
 author:
   - Laetitia Bracco:
       institute: université de lorraine